Improving rates of compliance within the NZ ETS

 For both the above penalties, the current market price used is specified in Regulations that are updated annually and is based on an average price for the previous calendar year.

-Introduction of low-level infringement offences
+Low-level infringement offences

 The Act includes the ability to set infringement offences in regulations to deter low-level non-compliance with the rules of the NZ ETS and the Synthetic Greenhouse Gas levy.

-Progress on introduction of low-level infringement offences
+Purpose of low-level infringement offences

 • does not provide information to an enforcement officer when they are required to do so under the Act